t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 -- although it is necessary to go through a looong list of files.

-Information on the blog 4. suggests that it is possible also to specify gdb the directory with sources doing eg:
+Information on [another blog][4.] suggests that it is possible also to specify gdb the directory with sources doing eg:

 {% highlight c %}
 (gdb) dir /var/tmp/sources/libc6/eglibc-2.15/malloc/